 Ugly Butterfly gets its name from the idea that there is no such thing as an unattractive butterfly, much in the same sense that Handling wants to prove there is no such thing as food waste.
 His restaurant group, which includes The Frog in Covent Garden and a fine-dining outfit at the Cadogan hotel in Chelsea, is committed to sustainability as a whole.

-Open all day, Ugly Butterfly’s menu is underpinned by produce sourced from local suppliers, as well as some foraged ingredients, thereby cutting down on ‘food miles’.
+Open for lunch and dinner, Ugly Butterfly’s menu is underpinned by produce sourced from local suppliers, as well as some foraged ingredients, thereby cutting down on ‘food miles’.
 Expect to discover hyper-local ingredients such as fish from Harlyn Bay, Portilly Oysters, razor clams from the Hale Estuary, Cornish sea buckthorn, Cornish Gouda, and Saint Ewe eggs.
 Another way in which the restaurant proves its sustainability credentials is by using trim and offcuts from ingredients used in the kitchen in order to make cocktails and snacks for the venue’s bar.